Hank Conger: Tampa Bay Rays

 On December 2, 2015, the Tampa Bay Rays acquired Conger for cash considerations.
 Conger opened the 2016 season in a platoon with Curt Casali.
 Conger hit .194 before being optioned to the Durham Bulls on July 11, 2016.

 Arizona Diamondbacks

-Conger signed a minor league contract with the Arizona Diamondbacks in February 2017.
-He played in 58 games for the Reno Aces of the PCL, and batted .238.
-The Diamondbacks released Conger in July 2017.
+Conger signed a minor league contract with the Arizona Diamondbacks on February 9, 2017.
+He played in 58 games for the Triple–A Reno Aces, batting .239/.316/.394 with six home runs and 40 RBI.
+Conger was released by the Diamondbacks organization on July 28.

 Pericos de Puebla

-On May 4, 2018, Conger signed with the Pericos de Puebla of the Mexican Baseball League.
-He was released on July 11, 2018.
+On May 4, 2018, Conger signed with the Pericos de Puebla of the Mexican League.
+He was released on July 11.

 Post-playing career

 Lotte Giants

 On December 24, 2019, Conger joined the coaching staff of the Lotte Giants of the Korea Baseball Organization as the new catching coach.

 Minnesota Twins

 On December 10, 2021, the Minnesota Twins hired Conger as the first base and catching coach.
+On November 7, 2025, it was announced that Conger would not be returning to the team for the 2026 season.